K-12 cloud security solutions protect students and staff from identity theft, financial risk, and personal harm

-Laptops and cloud applications like G Suite and Microsoft 365 have become as essential to the school supply list as notebooks, binders, and pencils.
+Laptops and cloud applications like Google Workspace and Microsoft 365 have become as essential to the school supply list as notebooks, binders, and pencils.
 Many schools now have a 1:1 model, meaning each student is issued a notebook or tablet device in order to access online learning materials and resources, both in the classroom and at home.
-Teachers, administrators and staff members use these cloud-based productivity applications like email, spreadsheets and word processing.
+Teachers, administrators, and staff members use these cloud-based productivity applications like email, spreadsheets, and word processing.
 Schools of today simply can’t function without these education-oriented technologies and applications.

 Protect Students from Identity Theft

 While cloud application solutions offer a lot of benefits, they also introduce the risk of exposing personally identifiable information that must be protected.

 Child identity theft is on the rise.
 According to Experian, over 1 million children were victims of identity fraud, costing families north or $540 million in 2017 alone.
 Because it’s a relatively new trend, parents rarely think to check to see if their children have a credit report.
 As a result, criminals can get away with running up credit accounts using a child’s identity for years before their credit is flagged—often when that child is applying for student loans or their first credit card.

 Schools require a lot of information from parents and students during enrollment, potentially exposing them to significant cybersecurity risks.
 Administrators have a duty to make sure that information is being secured from both accidental exposure and malicious theft by putting dedicated K-12 cloud security solutions in place.